csleary/nem-payments/README.md

 ## Usage

 In its simplest form, your argument takes the form of three string parameters: a NEM address, a text message to look for, and optionally the node you wish to use for the query.
-If you don't specify a node URL it will carry out the query using the node <http://62.75.163.236> (i.e. Alice3) by default.
+If you don't specify a node URL it will carry out the query using the node <http://62.75.163.236> (i.e. Alice3, chosen for no particular reason) by default.
 Note: you need to include the protocol in the node address.

 The NEM address will automatically have have its dashes removed.